zdu-strong/mobx-react-use-autorun/README.md

         intl: useIntl(),
     })

- provides advanced usage, the state is executed only once, and the performance is better.
-At the same time, you can use the get computed property to recalculate when the computed value changes.<br/>
+Provide a method to generate state, the state is executed only once, and the performance is better.<br/>

 ## Notes - Subscription property changes with useMobxEffect